DiegoRBaquero/node-v/README.md

 between all your running instances of V. When you restart V, variables and constants are reloaded automatically.

 ### Current Features
-- Keeps your variables on the cloud
+- Keeps your variables in the cloud
 - Syncs variables between instances
 - Automatic variables rehidration (reloading)

-#### Requires NodeJS 6+, deasync
+#### Requires ES6 Proxy (NodeJS 6+ and new browsers)

 ### TODO:
 - Web GUI
 - History - Time machine
 - Events pub/sub

-## Examples:
+## NodeJS Examples:

-First: Get a new ID (Web GUI soon), this will print your ID on the console
+First: Get a new roomId (Web GUI soon), this will print your roomId on the console
 ```js
 const V = require('v')
 const v = new v()